SiemaHashemi/SiemaHashemi.github.io/_pages/about.md

 </style>

-I am a PhD candidate at [CEMFI](https://www.cemfi.es/) with research interests in Financial Economics, Banking, Corporate Finance.
+I am a PhD candidate at [CEMFI](https://www.cemfi.es/) with research interests in Financial Economics, Banking, and Corporate Finance.

 I am on the job market in 2023-24, available for interviews at the EEA and the ASSA.